 We were treated by Historic Highlights of Germany, who promote 17 different German cities to the USA audience, to a special tour of Koblenz.
 The cable car (above) provides spectacular views of where the Rhine and Moselle rivers meet.
 Koblenz is not high on tourist lists but I found it a charming medium-sized city.
-Along with a monumental statue of William the Great, and the interesting Jesuitenplatz (right), we enjoyed a fun evening in a beer garden!
+Along with a monumental statue of William the Great, and the interesting Jesuitenplatz (below), we enjoyed a fun evening in a beer garden!

 2. Cologne Architecture (below)

 As we headed north, Cologne was our next stop.
 All but flattened in World War II, Cologne now is Germany's fourth largest city, and it's modern architecture is what stood out to me.
 Granted, the charming vineyard towns we had enjoyed earlier were more picturesque, but I appreciate real history, whatever it may look like.
 I also sensed from our guide that locals are immensely proud of their many 1950s and 1960s buildings, along with the fantastic riverside developments of recent years.